Now playing

 Genre: Soca ?

-?
-Listen.
+?Listen.
 Share.
 Amplify.
 Our artists embody culture not only during Carnival but also on a daily basis.
+Sokah2Soca—Where Rhythm Lives and Calypso, Steelband Music, and Soca are thriving!

 We present the music here for your listening pleasure and promotional purposes only, adhering to the "Fair Use" Musical Content Copyright Disclaimer under Section 107 of the Copyright Act 1976.
 Sokah2Soca/Soca Music Blog © 1990 by Santiwah is licensed under CC BY-SA 4.0.
-To view a copy of this license, visit https://creativecommons.org/licenses/by-SA/4.0/.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/.

-♫ Please click the small triangle button in the music player below to listen now.
+♫Please click the small triangle button in the music player below to listen now.

 This post first appeared on Sokah2Soca, where Caribbean music meets wit, rhythm, and real talk.
 Island Vybe Radio spins the tunes—we decode the culture.

-Let us spread awareness of the Caribbean diaspora's culture.
+Let us spread awareness of the culture of the Caribbean diaspora.

-Our goal is to promote Caribbean culture, musicians, and music producers.
-We are able to honor and promote the rich sounds and tales of the Caribbean thanks to your support.
-Together, we can ensure that this rich cultural legacy continues to reach a wider audience and foster creativity and connections.
-While you should always buy music for sale, you should avoid sharing promotional music because it denies songwriters, producers, and artists important revenue.
-Please be aware that all of our posts are available online via social media platforms like FacebookYouTubeInstagramSpotify, and SoundCloud.
-We recommend exploring your favorite content on FeedSpot/RSS FeedThreadsBluesky, and Twitter/X, including email subscriptions.
+We do our part to promote Caribbean culture, musicians, and music producers.
+We are able to honor and promote the rich sounds and stories of the Caribbean thanks to your support.
+Together, we can ensure that this rich cultural legacy reaches a wider audience and fosters creativity and connections.
+While it is important to always purchase music, you should avoid sharing promotional music because doing so denies essential revenue to songwriters, producers, and artists.
+You can find all of our posts online on social media platforms like FacebookYouTubeInstagramSpotify, and SoundCloud.
+We recommend that you explore your favorite content on FeedSpot/RSS FeedThreadsBluesky, and Twitter/X, including email subscriptions.
 Thank you in advance.

 Production Notes/Music Credits:

-Song Title: Fete Till Morning
+Song Title: Capital

 Origin: Trinidad, Republic of Trinidad & Tobago